Sentinel-4: Instruments on MTG-S

+Sentinel 4 instrument

-The UVN multispectral spectrometer is a hyperspectral spectrometer operating with spectral bands within the solar reflectance spectrum.
+The Sentinel 4 UVN multispectral spectrometer is a hyperspectral spectrometer operating with spectral bands within the solar reflectance spectrum.
 For the UVVIS part the range is between 305 nm to 500 nm with a resolution of 0.5 nm and for the NIR part the range is 750 nm to 775 nm with a resolution of 0.12 nm.
 These bands work in combination with low polarization sensitivity and high radiometric accuracy.
 The instrument design allows for an east–west scan revisit time of approximately 1 hour, covering most of Europe and Northern Africa.
 With around 570 spatial samples in the east–west spatial dimension a corresponding scan rate (spatial sample rate) of approximately 8 km every 6 seconds is possible (around 1.3 km/s).

 At sunrise in the East the instrument will only scan the illuminated part of the Earth, allowing a total scan time of less than 1 hour.
 The same applies to the west in the evening.
 During Autumn-Winter area of coverage is shifted by 5 degrees twice, which optimizes for the illuminated areas and during Winter-Spring it is reversed.
 The instrument is deployed to the MTG satellite which will be in a Geostationary Earth Orbit (GEO) with longitude of around 0 degrees at an attitude in the region of 36000 km above the Equator.
 Deployment to the satellite is optimized and will allow Earth radiance as well as Sun irradiance and thermal fields of view, clear and unhindered by obstruction.
 By design, via other components of the satellite, other stray light from sun or Earth is kept to a minimum.
 Minimizing the stray light is very important with respect to the class of this instrument, involving the requirement for level 1B and 2 data product accuracies where the sensitivity to stray light is very high.
 The MTG-S satellite performs Yaw-flip maneuvers at the Equinoxes in order to optimize the instrument thermal environment.
 Through the availability of two Charged-Coupled Devices (CCDs) on board the instrument, the UV and NIR spectral elements can be separately recorded.
 Each CCD observes both the spectral dimension and the north–south spatial dimension.
 The instrument Earth polarization sensitivity has to be less than 1% with respect to the GEO orbital conditions.